slatedocs/slate/source/index.html.md

 ### How Does It Work?
 ![Integration flow](images/img_integration.png)

-1. **Put the logic of opening webview** on your app button, so that whenever buyer clicks on "Payment" button, it will open OY!
-Bayar checkout webview
+1. **Put the logic of opening webview** on your app button, so that whenever buyer clicks on "Payment" button, it will open Payment Checkout webview
 2. You implement your own **Product details page**
 3. You implement your **Order System to create transactionId** for buyers to checkout their order
-4. Your App/Web **opens OY!
-Bayar** Checkout page with additional parameters required
+4. Your App/Web **opens Payment Checkout** Checkout page with additional parameters required
 5. Buyer pays using any of *Direct Debit*, *Credit Cards*, or *Bank Virtual Accounts*.
 6. You **receive money on your receiving account** and OY! will **send Payment status Callback** to your end point (note: Only available for non-trial account)

-# OY!
-Bayar Webview
+# Payment Checkout Webview

 ## Request With Parameters